alexch/codelikethis/public/lessons/react/setting_up_react.md

 This will create a directory for the front end of your app called `app-name`.
 Inside that there will be a package.json file with all the scripts you need to create a react app, run it locally, and build a production version of that site.

+The directory (`app-name` in this example) is automatically set up as a git repository

 # Directory Structure

 There are two main parts of the `create-react-app` directory